Accio/accio.github.io/_pages/education.md

 Targets to Novel Therapeutics* on topics of computational biology and multiscale modelling at the Department of Pharmacy, University of Basel.

-## Supervising students and junior researchers
+## Supervising master students, Ph.D. students, and postdocs

 I work regularly with junior researchers, including bachelor, master and PhD students as well as postdoc researchers.
 My responsibility includes